DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 You can also cancel all pending tasks at once by using the [runner.stop](#stop) function.

-#### Quarantine mode
+#### Quarantine Mode

-The quarantine mode is designed to isolate non-deterministic tests (i.e., tests that sometimes pass and sometimes fail without a clear reason) from the rest of the test base (healthy tests).
+The quarantine mode is designed to isolate *non-deterministic* tests (i.e., tests that sometimes pass and sometimes fail without a clear reason) from the rest of the test base (*healthy* tests).

-When the quarantine mode is enabled, tests are not marked as *failed* after the first unsuccessful run but rather sent to the quarantine.
+When the quarantine mode is enabled, tests are not marked as *failed* after the first unsuccessful run but rather sent to quarantine.
 After that, these tests are run several more times.
 The outcome of the most runs (*passed* or *failed*) is recorded as the test result.
 A test is separately marked *unstable* if the outcome varies between runs.
 The run that led to quarantining the test counts.